Updated September 2023

 How long is the validity period of the tourist visa?

 In general, you will receive your first Germany Schengen visa with validity according to your planned duration of stay in Germany/Schengen area.
 The subsequent Schengen visa issuance may grant you a longer duration of stay, depending on the final decision of the visa-issuing authority.

 Please note that you are not allowed to stay longer than the duration of stay stated on your Germany tourist visa.

 It is generally not possible to extend the validity of the tourist/visitor visa except in certain exceptional cases.
 Furthermore, this can only be done by the foreign authority in Germany covering the place of residence of the visa holder.

 How long will the application process take?

-There are no fixed timeframes for the application process of the German tourist/visitor visa.
-It’s been reported that the processing period takes around two weeks but in some cases, the process may take up to 30 days.
+There are no fixed timeframes for the application process for the German tourist/visitor visa.
+It’s been reported that the processing period takes around two weeks, but in some cases, the process may take up to 30 days.